breck7/scrollsdk/readme.md

 To make your language do really interesting things, you'll want to write some code to extend your language nodes in another language that you know.
 This jtree library lets you create new languages using just Tree Notation, Tree Notation + TypeScript, or Tree Notation + Javascript.

 Tree Notation and Tree Languages can be built with any language, however, not just TypeScript and Javascript.
-We also have a PyTree library and CTree library which let you create new languages using just Tree Notation + Python or Tree Notation + C++.
-Those libraries are behind this one due to time constraints, and we're hoping someone else will create those implementations and/or implementations in other languages.
+Many more Tree Notation libraries are in the works for many different host languages.

 Who this Library is For
 -----------------------

-This library is for people who want to design Tree Languages or make Tree editing tools.
+This library is for people who want to design Tree Languages, make Tree editing tools, use TreeBase, or use the Tree Component Web Framework.

 You can think of this library as similar to the Java Development Kit, except for Tree Notation instead of Java.